Keyboard shortcuts

 With --lots, a real posting with a nonzero lotful commodity in an asset account that was not classified (no _ptype tag) is an error.
 This catches lotful postings that need lot tracking but weren’t recognised.

-Zero-amount lotful postings (e.g. 0 AAPL = 100 AAPL balance assertions) are exempt: no lot movement occurs, so no classification is needed.
+Zero-amount lotful postings (e.g. for balance assertions like 0 AAPL = 100 AAPL) are exempt: no lot movement occurs, so no classification is needed.
 This applies regardless of whether the amount was written explicitly or left implicit.

 (isUnclassifiedLotfulPosting in Lots.hs)